LinuxCommandLibrary

 ls

-Lists all available npm registries.
+Lists all available npm registries, highlighting the currently active one.

 current

-Shows the currently used npm registry.
+Displays the name of the currently active npm registry.

 DESCRIPTION